The Most ‘Dangerous’ Man in the House.

 ‘Although it’s the last place to get the message, Parliament has a lot of influence.

 Through talk, we tamed kings, restrained tyrants, averted violent revolution.
-Churchill put it very clearly: “Jaw-jaw is better than war-war.’’
+Harold Macmillan put it very clearly: “Jaw-jaw is better than war-war.’’

 ‘For someone of such strong views , how does all this go down in your government?